FOR undergraduate research assistants

 for graduate applicants

-If you are a graduate applicant interested in applying to work with Dr. Lindquist for the Autumn 2026 cycle at The Ohio State University, please see here.
-Dr. Lindquist accepts students through both the Social Psychology Program and Cognitive Neuroscience Program in OSU’s Department of Psychology.
+For future applicants, Dr. Lindquist accepts students through both the Social Psychology Program and Cognitive Neuroscience Program in OSU’s Department of Psychology.

 Please note that Dr. Lindquist does not conduct pre-application interviews via Zoom or email to ensure equity across applicants.
 Below are some answers to common questions about applying to the lab: